JonathanUsername/git-select/README.md

 # git-select
-Quick and dirty way to select recently used branches interactively from the command line.
+Quick and dirty way to create and select recently used branches interactively from the command line.
 Branches are sorted in descending order by `committerdate`, and hitting enter over your choice will checkout that branch for you.
 This means you can easily swap between your most recently updated branches.

 ![git-select](https://cloud.githubusercontent.com/assets/7237525/22659875/48266196-ec97-11e6-8f9c-ff8da1a20f99.gif)